-- An attendance register is taken at the start of the first session of each school day and once during the second session; - We make every effort to contact parents and carers and follow up with the emergency contacts held; - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible. - Staff will alert DSLs to any concerns raised regarding children who are absent from school; - The DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children; - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files.
+- An attendance register is taken at the start of the first session of each school day and once during the second session; - We make every effort to contact parents and carers and follow up with the emergency contacts held; - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible. - Staff will alert DSLs to any concerns raised regarding children who are absent from school; - The DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children; - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences. - We understand we remain responsible for the safeguarding of all pupils who are placed in an alternative provision. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files

 If a child is missing education, the Attendance Policy identifies a number of other strategies the school uses to not only raise attendance, but also identify potential safeguarding concerns around missing education.
 These include continuing to try to contact parents or emergency contacts via telephone, if that has not been successful, contact via letters, home visits, reporting to Police and reporting to Children's Services and the Local Authority.
-The school would also initiate an attendance panel - either an Attendance Support Panel in the first instance or a FastTrack to Attendance Panel.
+The school would also initiate an attendance panel - either an Attendance Support Panel in the first instance or the use of Support First or an Attendance Panel.